At summer camp we encourage our campers to discover the power of their voice through collaborative music creation and performance.

 11:30-12:30 – Lunch

 Campers MUST bring their own lunch to camp.
-A water bottle with their name on it is also highly encouraged.
+A water bottle with their name on it is also required to ensure camper’s stay hydrated and we reduce waste production.
 Snack is provided in the afternoon, but sometimes campers get hungry before or after lunch, so packing extra snacks is encouraged.

-Several days of the week we feature a local female-led band led at lunchtime in order to provide our campers with local role models and expose them to our vital Portland music scene.
+Several days of the week we feature a local female-led band at lunchtime in order to provide our campers with local role models and expose them to our vibrant Portland music scene.

 4:30-5:00 – Closing Assembly

 Campers talk about what they learned during the day, practice our camp song, and receive important info for the next day.